namyakhan/javascriptProjects/README.md

 Click on ``Create a Pull Request`` button on GitHub<br>

 ## Submit the PR🤩
 You will get a notification email once the changes have been merged.
+You're now part of the Open Source Community!🎉

+### Don't forget to hit the ⭐️